linkerd200/Bitter/README.md

 # Bitter

 Bitter is a convent tool for checking Bitcoin wallets balance using blockchain.info API.
-It generates private key and public key pair along with uncompressed and compressed wallet addresses/WIF, then trying to get most recent data about wallets, if it's successful, writes data to "success_file.txt".
+It generates private key and public key pair along with uncompressed and compressed wallet addresses/WIF, then trying to get most recent data about wallets, if the balance greater than 0, writes data to "success_file.txt".
 Enjoy it!

 ## Installation